Easy Charcuterie Board Ideas will give you ideas on how to build the perfect platter for your next gathering or family meal.

 I wrote a blog post on Hygge Family Dinner Traditions to Start Tonight and one of the things I mentioned was occasionally putting together a charcuterie board instead of dinner.

+One of the questions I get all the time is What to put on a Charcuterie Board?
 Of course, then I had to do the “research” and taste test some of the things I wrote about.

 1) Charcuterie Board Meats